Ewwii-sh/ewwii/docs/src/configuration.md

-# Writing your eww configuration
+# Writing your ewwii configuration

 (For a list of all built-in widgets (i.e. `box`, `label`, `button`), see [Widget Documentation](widgets.md).)\
-Eww is configured using its own language called `yuck`.
+Eww is configured using its own language called `rhai`.
-Using yuck, you declare the structure and content of your widgets, the geometry, position, and behavior of any windows, as well as any state and data that will be used in your widgets.
+Using rhai, you declare the structure and content of your widgets, the geometry, position, and behavior of any windows, as well as any state and data that will be used in your widgets.
-Yuck is based around S-expressions, which you may know from lisp-like languages.
+Rhai is based around imparative syntax, which you may know from programming languages like C, Rust etc.
-If you're using vim, you can make use of [yuck.vim](https://github.com/elkowar/yuck.vim) for editor support.
+If you're using vim, you can make use of [vim-rhai](https://github.com/rhaiscript/vim-rhai) for editor support.
-If you're using VSCode, you can get syntax highlighting and formatting from [yuck-vscode](https://marketplace.visualstudio.com/items?itemName=eww-yuck.yuck).
+If you're using VSCode, you can get syntax highlighting and formatting from [vscode-rhai](https://marketplace.visualstudio.com/items?itemName=rhaiscript.vscode-rhai).
-It is also recommended to use [parinfer](https://shaunlebron.github.io/parinfer/), which makes working with S-expressions delightfully easy!

 Additionally, any styles are defined in CSS or SCSS (which is mostly just slightly improved CSS syntax).
 While eww supports a significant portion of the CSS you know from the web,